We explore the most common map projections of the world, how they work and which one is the best

 That said, I have a few streaks of geek in me too.
 I’m a bit of a history nerd and can talk at great length about photography lenses and filters.
 But above all, I love maps.

-One day, perhaps when we win the lottery and can afford a house with more than one bedroom, I will have a cartography room dedicated to my scores of Ordnance Survey maps, my collection of outdated classroom maps featuring names like Rhodesia and Bechuanaland, and my assortment of hulking atlases and creaking globes.
+One day, perhaps when we win the lottery and can afford a house with more than one bedroom, I will have a cartography room dedicated to my scores of Ordnance Survey maps, my collection of outdated classroom maps featuring names like Rhodesia and Bechuanaland (now Zimbabwe and Botswana), and my assortment of hulking atlases and creaking globes.

 I love the way maps inspire conversation.
-Even with a solitary map on a meagre wall in our London flat, I saw how people paused, observed and asked curious questions like ‘why isn’t the equator in the middle?’ or ‘how come Greenland looks suddenly small?’.
+Even with a solitary map on a meagre wall in our London flat, I saw how people paused, observed and asked curious questions like ‘why isn’t the equator in the middle?’ or ‘how come Greenland looks smaller?’.

-The answer lies in the heated topic of map projections.
+The answer lies in the engaging topic of map projections.
 Allow me to elaborate.

 Why do we need map projections?